paugrau/2023_replication_montreal/README.txt

 2. df.RData is a copy of the original dataset following all preparatory data wrangling.

-The repository further includes several compiled files providing an overview of the code and output and PDF and HTML format that can be produced using the main.Rmd script.
-Also, the folders figures and tables include presented results that are automatically re-produced with the main.Rmd.
+The folders figures and tables include presented results that are automatically re-produced with the main.Rmd.
 The codebook PDF includes information on the relevant variables and their respective scales.

 DEMO CHANGE